lini3000/lini3000/README.md

 - 👋 Hi, I’m @lini3000
-- 👀 I’m interested in people, emotions, computers and numbers, sound and language
+- 👀 I’m interested in people and emotions, stats and numbers, sound and language
 - 🌱 I’m currently learning python, html, a lot about computers
 - 💞️ I’m looking to collaborate on school projects cause i dont have more time lol